 During this time on the river, we also had the opportunity to see how the locks worked.
 We entered the locks and the gates closed behind us.
 Then we waited while the lock filled up with water.
 Since we were traveling up river, we needed to rise up to the next level of water.
 Traveling downriver, we would have had to wait for the water to drain.

 Once the water levels equaled, we got the green light to go.
 Some of the bridges were so low that anyone on the top deck had to duck as we passed under.
 In some cases, the captain’s bridge on the top deck had to be lowered and many times the top deck was completely closed to passengers.

 Other Activities Our Danube River Cruise

 Emerald Waterways scheduled other entertainment while we were on the boat including local music demonstrations, a cooking demonstration, trivia, the regular evenings of live music, and movie nights.
-The most fun was the trivia, the rest, a little lacking.
+The most fun was the trivia.